Behaviour Support Practitioners

 Jackie holds a Bachelor of Arts in Sociology and a Bachelor of Criminology and Criminal Justice.
 Jackie has experience working with the Aboriginal community in the Out of Home Care space, working with children with disabilities and children in cross cultural placements.
 She has worked as a disability support worker and has been an approved foster carer for children with disabilities.
 Jackie has also worked with Aboriginal, CALD and mainstream communities within the Family Violence sector and has experience with the significant challenges faced by people with disabilities in violent relationships.
 She has assisted individuals to negotiate systems and environments to improve their futures.
 Jackie has an interest in the way that society shapes and influences behaviour and societal attitudes toward differently abled people, that sits alongside a passion to see individuals be the driving force in their own lives.

+Paul has worked in many areas helping people as a psychologist.
+Paul has extensive experience working with children adolescents and adults.
 He is an AHPRA registered psychologist and psychologist supervisor and has worked with both the Australian Psychological Society and Victorian Department of Health and Human Services in determining best practice guidelines for management of clients with complex psychosocial needs.
 Paul has presented at international, national and regional conferences and is passionate about contributing to the improved mental health outcomes for the community.
 In his spare time Paul enjoys fishing for flathead on Corio Bay and doing woodwork projects.

 Tania brings a wealth of knowledge working with families experiencing challenges and trauma for the past 20 years, specialising as a family separation counsellor for children and parents also working in Disability Service’s as a Behavioural Support Therapist and has work within DHHS Supported Accommodation Services, a Case Management and Team Leader.
 Working with families, teens and children is a crystallisation of what she’s care about deeply; that even in challenging situations Tania is able work towards a healthy outcome, supported by families, peers and services.
 It motivates her to come to work each day.
 Tania is very ‘real’ in her approach to life and families.